plastid.genomics.genome_array module¶

 See also

-map reads to 5’ ends, with or without applying an offset
+five_prime_mapmap reads to 5’ ends, with or without applying an offset

-map reads to 5’ ends, choosing an offset determined by read length
+variable_five_prime_mapmap reads to 5’ ends, choosing an offset determined by read length

-map reads to 3’ ends, with or without applying an offset
+three_prime_mapmap reads to 3’ ends, with or without applying an offset

-map each read fractionally to every position in the read, optionally trimming positions from the ends first
+center_mapmap each read fractionally to every position in the read, optionally trimming positions from the ends first

 Import data from a Wiggle or bedGraph file to current GenomeArray

-Parameters
+- Parameters

-fhfile-like
+- fhfile-like

 filehandle pointing to wiggle file

-strandstr
+- strandstr

 Strand to which data should be added. ‘+’, ‘-’, or ‘.’

-apply_operation(other, func, mode=None)[source]
+- apply_operation(other, func, mode=None)[source]¶

-Apply a binary operator to a copy of self and to other elementwise. other may be a scalar quantity or another GenomeArray.
-In both cases, a new SparseGenomeArray is returned, and self is left unmodified.
-If set_normalize() is set to True, it is disabled during the operation.
+Apply a binary operator to a copy of self and to other elementwise. other may be a scalar quantity or another

-otherfloat, int, or MutableAbstractGenomeArray
+- otherfloat, int, or

-Second argument to func
+MutableAbstractGenomeArray Second argument to func

-funcfunc
+- funcfunc

-If mode is set to all, and a chromosome or strand is not present in one of self or other, zero will be supplied as the missing argument to func. func must handle this gracefully.
+numpy.ndarray(chromosome-strand) from theSparseGenomeArraywill be supplied as the first argument, and the corresponding chromosome-strand from other as the second.
+This operation will be applied over all chromosomes and strands.If mode is set to all, and a chromosome or strand is not present in one of self or other, zero will be supplied as the missing argument to func. func must handle this gracefully.

-modestr, choice of ‘same’, ‘all’, or ‘truncate’
+- modestr, choice of ‘same’, ‘all’, or ‘truncate’

-Only relevant if other is a MutableAbstractGenomeArray
+Only relevant if other is a

-If ‘same’ each set of corresponding chromosomes must have the same dimensions in both parent SparseGenomeArrays.
-In addition, both SparseGenomeArrays must have the same chromosomes, and the same strands.
+MutableAbstractGenomeArrayIf ‘same’ each set of corresponding chromosomes must have the same dimensions in both parent

-If ‘all’, corresponding chromosomes in the parent SparseGenomeArrays will be resized to the dimensions of the larger chromosome before the operation is applied.
-Parents are not required to have the same chromosomes or strands; all chromosomes and strands will be included in output.
+SparseGenomeArrayswill be resized to the dimensions of the larger chromosome before the operation is applied.
+Parents are not required to have the same chromosomes or strands; all chromosomes and strands will be included in output.If ‘truncate’,corresponding chromosomes in the parent

-If ‘truncate’,corresponding chromosomes in the parent SparseGenomeArrays will be resized to the dimensions of the smaller chromosome before the operation is applied.
+SparseGenomeArrayswill be resized to the dimensions of the smaller chromosome before the operation is applied.
 Parents are not required to have the same chromosomes or strands; chromosomes or strands not common to both parents will be ignored.

-Returns
+- Returns

-new SparseGenomeArray after the operation is applied
+SparseGenomeArrayafter the operation is applied

 Return a list of chromosomes in the GenomeArray

-Returns
+- Returns

-list
+- list

 Chromosome names as strings